JulioCesar82/lab-hadoop-for-pet/README.md

 </div>
 <!-- /ds header -->

-# lab-hadoop
+# lab-hadoop for Pets

-A laboratory for learning Hadoop.
+A laboratory for learning Hadoop for Pets.

 ## Table of contents